All Episodes

 And she said to Mr. Wilson, Mr. Fitzgerald says this is not about the propriety of the war, but you disagree.

-You think this is about the buildup to war and the Bush administration's rationale to invade Iraq.
+You think this is about the build-up to war and the Bush administration's rationale to invade Iraq.

-Mr. Fitzgerald was uh is investigating a possible crime.
+Mr. Fitzgerald was investigating a possible crime.

-Uh he has made some determinations as to what crimes may have been committed.
+He has made some determinations as to what crimes may have been committed.

-Uh my view of this is that the whole rationale for having attacked me as viciously as they did and compromising Valerie's identity was one to uh scare other people, keep them from stepping forward about uh other bits of disinformation this administration might have put in the debate uh to justify the war, and two, an act of pure revenge.
+My view of this is that the whole rationale for having attacked me as viciously as they did and compromising Valerie's identity was one to scare other people, keep them from stepping forward about other bits of disinformation this administration might have put in the debate to justify the war.

 I don't remember them viciously attacking this guy.